Ahmetkaya367/real-time-analytics-service-/README.md

 Real-Time Analytics Service
 A NestJS-based backend application for tracking and broadcasting real-time user events.
 It supports JWT authentication, PostgreSQL for data storage, and WebSocket (Socket.IO) for live event streaming to connected clients.

+for db
+CREATE USER nest_user WITH ENCRYPTED PASSWORD 'password123';
+CREATE DATABASE analytics_db;
+GRANT ALL PRIVILEGES ON DATABASE analytics_db TO nest_user;
+\c analytics_db
+GRANT ALL PRIVILEGES ON SCHEMA public TO nest_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO nest_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO nest_user;

 Features

 User registration & login with JWT